What is Anime?

 Q. What if I have to cancel my booth space at TnT?

 Q. A vendor has sold me an item that I think is bootleg (poor quality).
 What do I do?

-Please bring the item that you have purchased to the Safety Team or a volunteer and let them know who you purchased the item from.
-We have members of our staff who can identify Bootleg items properly (sorry guys, some legit manufacturers just suck) and take the appropriate actions.
-We can not guarantee that you will get your money back but we will do what we can to help you.
+Please bring the item that you have purchased to the Access Control Team or a staff member and let them know who you purchased the item from.
+We have members of our staff who can identify Bootleg items properly (sorry guys, some legit manufacturers are just bad) and take the appropriate actions.
+We cannot guarantee that you will get your money back but we will do what we can to help you.